What is .NET MAUI?

 - Initiate browser-based authentication flows that listen for a callback to a specific app registered URL.

-.NET MAUI apps typically consist of a single project that can target Android, iOS, macOS, and Windows.
-This delivers the following benefits:
+- A single shared project that can target Android, iOS, macOS, and Windows.

 .NET MAUI includes support for .NET hot reload, which enables you to modify your managed source code while the app is running, without the need to manually pause or hit a breakpoint.
 Then, your code edits can be applied to your running app without recompilation.